REF-RAS/gripper-comms/README.md

 python gripper-comms/src/gripper.py

 # If running as a container (having already built as per the above)
-# Run the docker compose command to bring up the container (to run in the background)
+# [LINUX/WINDOWS] Run the docker compose command to bring up the container (to run in the background)
+# NOTE: the restart always flag is enabled by default so the container will start up on boot
-docker compose -f gripper-comms/docker/docker-compose.yaml up gripper-comms --detach
+docker compose -f gripper-comms/docker/docker-compose.yaml up default --detach
 ```

 ## Contribution